ariga/atlas/doc/md/deployment/cloud-sql-via-github-actions.md

 ## What is Cloud SQL?
 Cloud SQL is a fully-managed database service that makes it easy to set up, maintain, manage, and administer your relational databases in the cloud.
 With Cloud SQL, you can deploy your databases in a highly available and scalable manner, with automatic failover and load balancing, so that your applications can handle a large number of concurrent requests and traffic spikes.
 You can also choose from different machine types and storage sizes to meet your specific performance and storage requirements.

-### Key Features
-* **Relational database, built for scale:** Everything you would expect from a relational database—schemas, SQL queries, and ACID transactions—ready to scale globally.
-* **99.95% availability:** Cloud SQL delivers a very high level of availability—and provides transparent, synchronous replication across region and multi-region configurations.
-* **Security and compliance:** Cloud SQL provides multiple layers of security, including encryption at rest and in transit, network isolation, and IAM-based access control.

 ## What is Cloud SQL Auth Proxy?
 The Cloud SQL Auth Proxy is a utility for ensuring simple, secure connections to your Cloud SQL instances.
 It provides a convenient way to control access to your database using Identity and Access Management (IAM) permissions while ensuring a secure connection to your Cloud SQL instance.
 Like most proxy tools, it serves as the intermediary authority on connection authorizations.
 Using the Cloud SQL Auth proxy is the recommended method for connecting to a Cloud SQL instance.